Sherewood/3501_Project/README.txt

 To run our project follow these instructions:
-- Open the project in visual studion and make sure your configuration is set to x86-Debug
+- Open the project in visual studio and make sure your configuration is set to x86-Debug
 - Change the Material directory in path_config.h to the directory you stored the project in
 - Set main.cpp as the startup item
 - Wait for the project to launch (it can take a moment)